-This intensive 3- or 5-day course has been presented over 900 times to more than 19,500 people since 1970.
-Organized for managers, engineers, geologists, landmen, scientists, accountants and others concerned with evaluating investments, this course relates to the economic analysis of income producing and service producing investments using discounted cash flow analysis criteria and procedures.
+This intensive 2½- or 4-Day course has been presented nearly 1,025 times to more than 23,500 people.
+Organized for managers, engineers, geologists, landmen, scientists, accountants, and others concerned with evaluating investments, this course relates to the economic analysis of income producing and service producing investments using discounted cash flow analysis criteria and procedures.

 The course covers economic analysis techniques used to optimize the development and operation of mining, petroleum and non-natural resource production and processing operations.

-The course textbook, Economic Evaluation and Investment Decision Methods, 12th Edition, 2009 by Franklin J. Stermole and John M. Stermole, demonstrates the evaluation techniques presented using a variety of applications for people with technical and non-technical backgrounds, with or without previous evaluation experience.
+The course textbook, Economic Evaluation and Investment Decision Methods, 16th Edition, 2019 by Franklin J. Stermole, John M. Stermole, and Andrew H. Pederson, demonstrates the evaluation techniques presented using a variety of applications for people with technical and non-technical backgrounds, with or without previous evaluation experience.

-Colorado School of Mines will award 1.9 Continuing Education Units (CEUs) upon completion of the 3-day course and 3.3 CEUs upon completion of the 5-day course.
+Colorado School of Mines will award 1.9 Continuing Education Units (CEUs) upon completion of the 2½-Day course and 2.9 CEUs upon completion of the 4-Day course.

-During 2013, two sessions of the 3-day course and four sessions of the 5-day course are being offered.
+Multiple sessions of the 2½-Day course and the 4-Day course are being offered.
 Learn more...

-A listing of the topics covered during both the 3-day and the 5-day courses is available.
+A listing of the topics covered during both the 2½-Day and the 4-Day courses is available.
 Learn more...

-The course will be taught on the campus of the Colorado School of Mines in Golden (near Denver), Colorado USA.
+Most sessions of the course will be taught on the campus of Colorado School of Mines in Golden (near Denver), Colorado USA.
 One session will be available in Houston, Texas.
 Learn more...